peterrenshaw/bigbox/docs/hack/hack-bigbox-search-ui-io.md

   Remember google when it first come out?

-  I did.
+  I do.
 It was during the late 90's and it was so simple.
 You just put stuff you wanted to search for in a plain text box, hit a button and instant results.
 It was a big step from the complicated, text orientated, pre-web search engines like GOPHER.
 An ecosystem of search grew on the back of the